jpodwys/cache-service/README.md

 A tiered caching solution for JavaScript.

-If you are upgrading from older versions, please see the [Breaking Change History](#breaking-change-history) section.
+Upgrading from an older version?
+Please see the [Breaking Change History](#breaking-change-history) section.

-If you use [superagent](https://visionmedia.github.io/superagent/) for ajax calls, check out [superagent-cache](https://github.com/jpodwys/superagent-cache) to get superagent queries with cache-service built right in.
+Do you use [superagent](https://visionmedia.github.io/superagent/)?
+Check out [superagent-cache](https://github.com/jpodwys/superagent-cache) to get superagent queries with cache-service built right in.

 # What Does cache-service Do?